natashkela/BookWorm/README.md

 run command

-'mongod --directoryperdb --dbpath "PATH TO DATA FOLDER" --logpath "PATH TO LOG FOLDER" --logappend --install'
+`mongod --directoryperdb --dbpath "PATH TO DATA FOLDER" --logpath "PATH TO LOG FOLDER" --logappend --install`

 after mongod is started you can open second command line to open the mongo shell.